ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

   employee.addAttachment('picture', loadAttachment('photo'));
 }
 {CODE-BLOCK/}

-{NOTE/}
+---

-{NOTE: Loading non-existent attachment}
+### Loading non-existent attachment

-* Function `loadAttachment()` returns `null` if a document doesn't have an attachment with a given name.
+Function `loadAttachment()` returns `null` if a document doesn't have an attachment with a given name.
 Passing such reference to `addAttachment()` will be no-op and no error will be thrown.

-{NOTE/}
+---

-{NOTE: Accessing attachments from metadata}
+### Accessing attachments from metadata

-* The collection of attachments of the currently transformed document can be accessed either by `getAttachments()` helper function or directly from document metadata:
+The collection of attachments of the currently transformed document can be accessed either by `getAttachments()` helper function or directly from document metadata:

 {CODE-BLOCK:javascript}
 var attachments = this['@metadata']['@attachments'];